 Can urine be used as fertilizer without laboratory treatment?
 Scientists seeking to answer that question used cucumbers as their test subjects.
 The plants were chosen because they and their plant relatives are common, easily contaminated with bacterial infections and are eaten raw.
-Cucumbers showed increases in both size and number after feeding the plants with urine, showed no difference in bacterial contaminants from their control counterparts and were equally as tasty.
+Cucumbers showed increases in both size and number after feeding the plants with urine, showed no difference in bacterial contaminants from their control counterparts, and were equally as tasty.

 Successful studies have also been conducted using root vegetables and grains.

 Feeding Plants with Urine

 The success of feeding plants with urine could have a positive impact on worldwide hunger as well as for the organic gardener.
 In many third world countries, the cost of manufactured fertilizers, both chemical and organic, is cost prohibitive.
 In areas with poor soil conditions, using locally collected urine in the garden could improve crop yields easily and cost effectively.

 What are the benefits of using urine in the garden for the home gardener?
 Urine is composed of 95 percent water.
 So far, so good, right?
 What garden doesn’t need water?
 Dissolved in that water are trace amounts of vitamins and minerals which are necessary to plant health and growth, but the important part is that remaining five percent.
 That five percent is largely composed of a metabolic waste product called urea, and urea is why urine in the garden can be a very good idea.

 What is Urea?